Richard Rushall

 In December 1922 Rushall was elected as an Honorary Magistrate, and was subsequently made a Member of the Order of the British Empire (MBE) for his distinguished service during the First World War.
 He was elected as mayor of Rangoon in January 1930, in an election that was described by Singapore's The Straits Times as having given "universal satisfaction".
 During his time as mayor, he sought to improve the accommodation and quality of care in the city hospital and to ensure that a fair share of stevedoring jobs in Rangoon were allotted to native dock labourers.
-During the Second World War Rushall evacuated to Bombay; he died at the age of 87 in Rangoon, where he was commended by U Kyaw Tha for his work and character as mayor.
+During the Second World War Rushall evacuated to Bombay; he died at the age of 87 in Rangoon, where he was commended by Kyaw Tha for his work and character as mayor.

 Early life and naval career

-Richard Boswell Rushall was born in April 1865 in Braunston, Northamptonshire, and was the eldest of eight children.
+Richard Boswell Rushall was born on 6 March 1865 in Braunston, Northamptonshire, and was the eldest of eight children.
 His father, Benjamin Rushall (1825–1900), was a saddler; his mother was Mary Boswell (1843–1918).
 After finishing school as a young man, Rushall left for sea and joined the Merchant Navy; he served as third officer on one of the British-India Steam Navigation Company's coasting steamers.

-He first began to reside permanently in Rangoon at the age of 20, and in 1886 he joined the Irrawaddy Flotilla Company.
+Rushall first began to reside permanently in Rangoon at the age of 20.
+He served an apprenticeship to Sandbach, Tinne & Co. that terminated in 1886, and that same year he joined the Irrawaddy Flotilla Company.
 He stayed with the company for 20 years, of which 17 were spent in command of their steamships.
-He earned his certificate of competency as second mate from the Lords of Trade on 8 March 1888, and eventually rose to the rank of ship's captain – he was aboard one of the final ships to travel under sail around Cape Horn.
+Despite failing three times in the subject of Navigation in 1887, he eventually earned his certificate of competency as second mate from the Lords of Trade on 8 March 1888, and subsequently rose to the rank of ship's captain – he was aboard one of the final ships to travel under sail around Cape Horn.
 He married his first wife, Jane Amelia Graham (1872–1899), on 10 September 1892 in Burma, at the age of 27.
 He and Jane had two children together: Nancy (born 1897) and Benjamin Thomas (1898–1980).
 Jane died on 19 June 1899.